hiveot/hub/docs/TD Challenges.md

 Section "5.3.4.2.2 Response-related Terms Usage" describes a response name-value pair that can be used, but where is it described?
 How does this fit in the response data?
 * Workaround 1: use one-of as the data schema and describe the output based on a flag.
 This leads to all action outputs to have a dataschema of type one-of.
 This defeats the purpose of additionalResponses as it doesn't use it.
 * Workaround 2: parse the expected output and on failure parse using the schemas from additionalResponses.
 There is no way of telling which one to use until one fails.
 'Try it until it works' is not a specification.
-* Workaround 3: include a 'dataschema' metadata field in the transport that describes the dataschema used in the result.
+* Workaround 3: include a 'dataschema' metadata field in the transport that identifies the dataschema of the output.